lwchkg/sunlight-x/README.md

 - Add all languages and plugins
 - Reorganize API
+  - Sunlight.\*
+  - Sunlight.Highlighter.\*
   - Add API for theme selection
+  - Add API for getting the path and/or content of CSS files (and LESS files?).
-- Add more tests
+- Add more tests.
 - Webpack for browsers
 - Clarify owners of code snippets (some unknown code are used now).
-  - Brainfuck: http://bf.doleczek.pl (license unknown) - any known free alternatives?
-  - Others: no other owners found yet
+  - Others are listed in the code snippets folder.
+- Refactors.
+- Modernize the languages being highlighted.
+- Rewrite number parsers.

+# How to contribute

+- Start an issue, and write down your ideas there.
+- Give ideas on the API.
+- Add tests, contribute test snippets.

 # Copyright